The Hierophant Tarot Card Meaning

 What is the role of The Hierophant in the tarot deck?

-In the tarot sequence, The Hierophant appears early and represents the bridge from personal experience to collective wisdom.
-He holds space for mentors, teachers and systems that shape us.
-His role is to remind you to honour your roots while forming your own relationship with the sacred.
+In the tarot sequence, The Hierophant appears early and represents the bridge from personal experience to collective wisdom. they holds space for mentors, teachers and systems that shape us. their role is to remind you to honour your roots while forming your own relationship with the sacred.

 What does The Hierophant symbolise?

 The Hierophant symbolises tradition, ritual and spiritual authority.
-In Pamela Colman Smith’s imagery he sits on a throne between pillars, wearing a triple crown and holding a staff.
-Two followers kneel before him and crossed keys lie at his feet, representing access to hidden knowledge and the balance of power.
+In Pamela Colman Smith’s imagery they sits on a throne between pillars, wearing a triple crown and holding a staff.
+Two followers kneel before them and crossed keys lie at their feet, representing access to hidden knowledge and the balance of power.

 What does The Hierophant suggest about navigating life’s challenges?